tidymodels/tidymodels.org/learn/develop/filtro/index.html.md

 - `neg_log10`: Represent the score as `-log10(p_value)`?
 It is `TRUE` or `FALSE`.

-For the ANOVA F-test filter, users can represent the score using either
+For the ANOVA F-test filter, users can represent the score using either the

 - p-value or